We’re in this together and we need your help

 All Victorians are being asked to play their part to keep one another safe, including making responsible choices about using our public transport network.

-Everyone must recognise their responsibility to other people on public transport.
-When traveling you must use a fitted face mask covering your nose and mouth, unless you have a lawful reason for not doing so, and ensure you wear it for your entire journey.
+When travelling on public transport you must wear a fitted face mask covering your nose and mouth, unless you have a lawful reason for not doing so, and ensure you wear it for your entire journey.
+Remember to put on your fitted face mask when you enter a train station and before getting on buses and trams.
+You must also wear a mask on platforms and tram and bus stops when you can't keep a safe distance from others.

 We encourage everyone to practise good hygiene when on public transport: